Appraisily/main-site-index/README.md

 - Parsing component files to detect page routes
 - Analyzing data files to detect dynamic routes

+### Appraiser Profile Image Generation

+The repository includes an AI image generation system that automatically creates professional profile images for art appraisers who don't have one.
+This system:

+1. Scans the appraiser directory for profiles without images during the build process
+2. Generates photorealistic profile images using Google's Vertex AI
+3. Integrates the generated images into the directory build
+4. Implements intelligent caching to avoid unnecessary regeneration

+The image generation process uses appraiser data (gender, specialization, etc.) to create tailored images that match the appraiser's profile.
+Generated images are stored both locally and in Google Cloud Storage for persistence between builds.

+For more information, see the [Image Generation Service README](./image-generation-service/README.md).

 ## Development

 ### Prerequisites